Please click image for more info

 Alesis is known for their innovative drum kits and digital percussion instruments, specializing in using advanced technology to make high-performance digital instruments more affordable.
 They aren't well known in the digital keyboard market, but the Alesis Melody 61 MKII has a great looking setup at an incredible price, so it's worth taking a closer look.

-Quick overview of the Alesis Melody 61 MKII
+Overview of the Alesis Melody 61 MKII

 The Alesis Melody 61 MKII is designed for kids, and meant to appeal to slightly older kids who want a grown-up style piano keyboard setup, and don't want to feel like they are playing with a toy.
 It's a great way to introduce children to playing the piano, and has all the accessories and functions that will make any kid feel like a rock star.The Alesis Melody 61 MKII is a 61-key keyboard with an astonishing 300 instrument voices and 300 built-in accompaniment rhythms.
 It has 40 demo songs, and comes complete with a keyboard stand, bench, music rest, headphones, and even a microphone.
 You can even record and play back your own songs through the keyboard.
 It has all the functions that a young aspiring musician is looking for.

-Summary of the Alesis Melody 61 MKII's Features and Specs
+Alesis Melody 61 MKII's and Specs

 61 full size keys